CamRaff/Milestone3-RoguesDen/README.md

 ### Journey

-The below flow chart is designed to show the user journey, and I created it using [draw.io](https://www.drawio.com/).
+The below flowchart is designed to show the user journey, and I created it using [draw.io](https://www.drawio.com/).

 <img src="readme_images/flowchart.png" alt="user journey" height="400">

+The flowchart above shows the main navigational routes throughout the website.
+Naturally there are other links, but to keep the flow chart clear and readable I decided to only show the main routes.
+The home page is accessible from each page on the website via the title in the navigation bar.
+Before a user is verified, the navigation bar displays "Home", "Login" and "Register".
+Following logging in, the navigation bar displays "Characters" and "Profile".

+## Features

+The site contains a total of 9 pages and are as follows:

+- Home (open to everybody)
+- Login (open to everybody)
+- Register (open to everybody)
+- Characters (requires authentication)
+- Profile (requires authentication)
+- View Character (requires authentication)
+- Edit Character (requires authentication)
+- Custom 404 (error page)
+- Custom 500 (error page)